Dr Tony Costello

 LECTURER IN POLITICS AND INTERNATIONAL RELATIONS

 History and Politics

 Anthony was awarded a PhD in Political Science from University College Cork (UCC) in 2016.
 His dissertation 'Exploring Ireland's Approach to Negotiating the 2012 Fiscal Stability Treaty: A Qualitative Study' explored the various forces (domestic and international) that shaped Ireland's national position on the terms of the Fiscal Stability Treaty and the domestic and international opportunity structures that the Irish negotiating team used to achieve concessions closest to Ireland's national preferences.
 The dissertation was supervised by Dr Mary C Murphy (UCC) and externally examined by Dr Dermot Hodson (Birkbeck).

-Following his PhD, Anthony secured employment as lecturer (below the bar) in the Department of Government & Political Science (University College Cork).
-He remained in this post until joining the Department of History and Politics at Liverpool Hope University in September 2020.
+Following his PhD, Anthony was a lecturer in the Department of Government & Political Science (University College Cork).
+He remained in the post until joining the Department of History and Politics at Liverpool Hope University in September 2020.

 At Liverpool Hope, Anthony lectures on both the politics and international relations programmes with special teaching interests in EU integration and governance, EU policy/treaty making processes and comparative European Politics.
 He is the International Relations coordinator for first year and the coordinator of the 'British Life' course which is offered to visiting students from overseas.
 Aside from his academic-administrative responsbilities, he also contributes to the wider university as coordinator of Liverpool Hope's Anglican Community.